At a Glance: Best 1-4x Scopes

 - Illuminated red dot becomes invisible in bright sunlight

 Athlon Optics Talos BTR

-Athlon is an up-and-coming US company which focuses on designing and manufacturing high-quality optics for an affordable price.
+Athlon is an up-and-coming US company that focuses on designing and manufacturing high-quality optics for an affordable price.
 They achieve great affordability through strategic alliances with various high-end manufacturers.
-Athlon offers a lifetime warranty which is always a great selling point.
+Athlon offers a lifetime warranty which is always great so you can keep your optic longer.